 - Support on the NVIDIA JetPack 5.0 SDK, which includes Ubuntu 20.04.

-The most significant change in the Clara Holoscan SDK 0.2 is the shift of the core backend from GStreamer to the NVIDIA GXF.
+The most significant change in the Clara Holoscan SDK v0.2 is the adoption of a new core backend called NVIDIA Graph eXecution Framework (GXF.)
 GXF is a framework supporting component-based programming for streaming data processing pipelines.
-It is built for very efficient data ingestion, data transfer, and AI/ML workloads.
+It is built for efficient data ingestion, data transfer, and AI/ML workloads.

 Additionally, GXF supports user-customizable components to support generic data processing pipelines.
 GXF handles the critical parts of building a high-performance application due to two important components.